 Limitations

-Whilst MakeStaticSite is functional, it grew from the particular needs of an individual and has many limitations.
+Whilst MakeStaticSite is functional and configurable, it grew from the particular needs of an individual and has many limitations in the face of the scale and diversity of websites.

 • This is prototype software, provided as-is and tested on only a few sites, but in the hope that it will prove useful and become community-supported

-• This is a static HTML crawler that retrieves web content without running any JavaScript for client-side rendering, not a dynamic crawler that can process the JavaScript on that page and then render it.
-Even so, the workflow architecture might support processing of web page outputs in this way.
+• This is a static crawler that doesn’t run any JavaScript for client-side rendering, not a dynamic crawler that can process the JavaScript on that page and then render it.
+The workflow architecture might still download the JavaScript necessary for such processing, but offline usage may be restrictive; for example, the use of AJAX will not be supported in this mode.

-• The system is designed for the original GNU Wget, whereas most development effort is now on GNU Wget2.
+• It uses GNU Wget for crawling, whereas most development effort is now on GNU Wget2.

-• It has been developed to support static snapshots of individual sites.
-Even though MakeStaticSite can capture assets from multiple domains, it is not a general-purpose web crawler designed to index huge swathes of the Internet.
+• It has been designed for individual sites.
+Even though MakeStaticSite can capture assets from multiple domains and has batch support, it is not intended to index huge swathes of the Internet.

-• Static site generation is generally not a good fit for collections databases with a large inventory
+• Static site generation is generally not a good fit for collections databases with a large inventory, though it can work quite well if the site architecture supports simple navigation to individual record pages.

 • The script can only provide a snapshot of comments, discussions, surveys and so on; the interactivity of such components along with the persistence of user-contributed data is generally lost.
 (In the long run a project might isolate these in a hybrid setup.)